Chart Color Schemes

 Young Surrounds hosts an older demographic, ranking in the top quartile nationwide

-Young Surrounds has a median age of 49, which is higher than the Rest of NSW figure of 43 and Australia's figure of 38 years.
+Young Surrounds has a median age of 49, which is higher than the Rest of NSW figure of 43 and Australia's average of 38 years.
 Compared to the Rest of NSW average, the 55-64 cohort is notably over-represented in Young Surrounds at 15.7%, while those aged 15-24 are under-represented at 9.2%.
-Between 2021 and the present day, the population share of the 35 to 44 age group has increased from 9.0% to 9.8%.
-Conversely, the 45 to 54 cohort has decreased from 12.7% to 11.9%.
-Looking ahead to 2041, demographic projections indicate significant shifts in Young Surrounds' age structure.
-The 85+ age cohort is projected to increase markedly by 138 people (70%), growing from 196 to 335.
-Meanwhile, numbers in the 55 to 64 age range are expected to fall by 25.
+Between 2021 and present, the proportion of the population aged 35 to 44 has grown from 9.0% to 9.8%.
+Conversely, the proportion of those aged 45 to 54 has declined from 12.7% to 11.9%.
+By 2041, demographic projections show significant shifts in Young Surrounds' age structure.
+The number of people aged 85 and above is projected to increase markedly by 138 individuals (an increase of 70%), from 196 to 335.
+Meanwhile, the numbers in the 55-64 age range are expected to fall by 27 people.